The-Achievers-Team/ArchKatas2022/Solution/services/notifications.md

 ## Description

-Notification Service is responsible for charity's metadata, storefront creation to enable points for donation from users to charities.
-It also interacts with "Analytics" service and uses "charity db" to store information about charities.
+Notification Service is responsible for managing notifications based on user's location and settings.
+It uses "notification db" to store information police-officers location.

 ## Use Cases

-1. Storing charity data
+1. Location tracking
-2. Enable users to donate points to charities
+2. Push notifications to users
-3. Create charity events (storefront)
+3. Enable/Disable location tracking for police-officers